 In Machinarium, picking up an item involves opening your mouth very wide, and tossing the item through a high arc ending in your gaping metal maw.
 When you need something, just stick in your arm and take it out.
 It’s a brilliant and funny way to solve to inventory continuity issue many gamers have taught themselves to ignore.

-Machinarium’s Hint System
+Machinarium’s Hint System (4 out of 5)

 If the cursor is held near the top of the screen, inventory items will appear at the top left, and two icons will appear at top right.
 One is a light bulb, and the other looks like a detector of some kind.
 Clicking the light bulb will reveal one hint per area, in a thought bubble cartoon as described in the story section.
 The detector thing, when clicked, is brought up center screen, and it is then clear that it is a book with a very elaborate lock, and a screen on the lock.